Samburu

 We love staying at Soroi Larsens, it is very much our home camp in Kenya.
 We are welcomed as friends, and the standard of this traditional tented camp is absolutely exceptional.
 Each luxury tent has its own decking and river frontage, with hot showers and all the amenities you would expect (wifi in every room, charging sockets etc).

-The food is world class with excellent vegetarian / vegan options and we have the chance to learn all about Samburu culture from our Samburu ambassador.
+The food is world class with excellent vegetarian / vegan options with indoor and outdoor dining options, and we also have the chance to learn all about Samburu culture from our Samburu ambassador.
 Photographically it is ideally placed for our game driving and has a low level photographic hide by a waterhole which all our clients have exclusive access to (see below for details).
-There is a wonderful spa there so you can get a massage, a swimming pool and indoor and outdoor dining.
+There is a wonderful spa there so you can get a massage, or take a dip in the wonderful swimming pool and watch the dragonflies flit about.
 River watching is always a fun pastime and sometimes you see elephants crossing right in front of the camp.
-It’s in a class of it’s own for African safaris and is such a magical place.
+It truly is in a class of it’s own for African safaris and is such a magical place.
+Standard drinks are included in the package too!

 Staying here for this extended safari will be the ultimate in relaxation combined with great safari photography.